Bedford Boy Recovering After Being Choked By Seat Belt

 A mother called 911 Saturday afternoon after she realized her eight-year-old son had pulled the seat belt loose and wrapped it around his neck, activating the locking mechanism.
 “The mother was unable to loosen the seat belt to free the child, who began to turn blue and lost consciousness,” police said.

-‘Before I could process anything he was basically hanging from the ceiling,” mom Siobhan Sherbovich told reporters.
+“Before I could process anything he was basically hanging from the ceiling,” mom Siobhan Sherbovich told reporters.

 She pulled over her Acura on South Road ran into a hair salon where she called for help and got scissors, which she used to cut the boy free.
 “At the time I didn’t know if it was open or not,” Sherbovich said, “I was ready to break down windows.”